-- Provide the majority of care to children and young people in primary care.
-GPs are usually the first point of contact for the unwell child - Be responsible for ensuring high quality evidence-based care for children and young people with both acute and chronic conditions, and demonstrating appropriate competence in child safeguarding - Make every contact count, with opportunistic interventions during scheduled and unscheduled contacts in Primary Care - Play a key role in coordinating truly holistic care through multi-professional conversations with services across health, social and educational sectors.
-This will have a crucial impact on the adult health and life chances of children and young adults - Identify and support at-risk children, and adolescents who may fall through the gaps in services, particularly in the context of safeguarding and mental health.
-Identify vulnerablechildren when seeing adult patients who have experienced their own health and social problems such as domestic violence or substance misuse.
+- be the first point of contact for the unwell child - be responsible for ensuring high-quality evidence-based care for children and young people with both acute and chronic conditions, and demonstrate appropriate competence in child safeguarding - make every contact count, with opportunistic interventions during scheduled and unscheduled contacts in primary care - play a key role in co-ordinating truly holistic care through multiprofessional conversations with services across health, social and educational sectors.
+This will have a crucial impact on the adult health and life chances of children and young people - identify and support at-risk children, and adolescents who may fall through the gaps in services, particularly in the context of safeguarding and mental health - identify vulnerable children when seeing adult patients who have experienced their own health and social problems, such as domestic violence or substance misuse - support the transition to adulthood and the transfer from paediatric to adult services - understand that social determinants of health are particularly important in vulnerable sectors of society, especially with rising incidences of child poverty and inequality, and engage in reducing inequality of access to services.